 - The organization description should be short and focus on the ability of your organization to meet the stated need.
 Provide a very brief history and description of your current programs.
 Clearly show a direct connection between what you do now and what you want to do with the requested funding.
 You will expand on this in more detail if you are invited to send a full proposal.

 - The statement of need must convince the reader that there is an important need that can be met by your project.
 The statement of need includes a description of the target population and geographical area, appropriate statistical data in abbreviated form, and several concrete examples.
-Making the Case: How to Position Research in Your Proposal, our self-paced, online training, helps you create a needs statement that shows funders why your organization is the right one to meet an urgent need.

 - The methodology should be appropriate to your statement of need and present a clear, logical, and achievable solution to the stated need.
 Describe the project briefly, including major activities, names and titles of key project staff, and your desired objectives.
 As with the organization description, this will be presented in far greater detail in a full proposal.